sholtomaud/phd/Literature Review/litrev.md

 ## Perceived Riskiness and Social License to Operate - SLO

-The notion of perceived riskiness has led to the concept of Social License to Operate (SLO) [@williams_social_2013, @gunningham_social_2004, @moffat_paths_2014].
+The notion of perceived riskiness (which is also called non-technical risk) has led to the concept of Social License to Operate (SLO) [@williams_social_2013, @gunningham_social_2004, @moffat_paths_2014].
 SLO is the proposition that a society of stakeholders is able to grant or withdraw support for a company and its operations, and this in turn can present a significant risk to both companies, governments and community stakeholders.
 Research conducted by Siegrist et al [-@siegrist_trust_2012] found a positive relationship between procedural fairness and public acceptance, and this has also been identified as critical to enabling trust [@turner_social_1991].
 To quantify trust, Moffat and Zhang identify six key variables: Contact quantity, Contact quality, Procedural fairness, Social infrastructure impact, Trust and Acceptance [@moffat_paths_2014].^[They hypothesized that trust is a critical pathway for the acceptance of an operation.
 In this hypothesis is contained a further corollary that procedures perceived as fair and contact that contains a forum in which concerns can be voiced, will enhance trust, thereby reducing the risk of a SLO withdrawal [@moffat_paths_2014]].

 Whilst polls at a local council level can be an effective way of evaluating community sentiment or perceptions towards a development such as CSG [@luke_developing_2013], these are typically one-shot mechanisms.
 Social media today, like facebook and twitter, provide a risk mechanism for assessing social risk  [@williamson_assessing_2015], which some consider has become a primary corporate risk [@pekka_aula_social_2010].
 The dynamic nature of sentiment risk in turn makes it able to be tracked as a time series [@oconnor_tweets_2010, @thelwall_sentiment_2014].